Wednesday, December 29, 2010

 Life on a volcano

-The following morning we woke early to witness our ship entering the narrow entrance of Foster Bay at Deception Island.
+The following morning, we woke early to witness our ship entering the narrow entrance of Foster Bay at Deception Island.
 The bay is actually the sunken caldera of an active volcano.
 Deception Island last erupted in 1963, destroying part of a British research base at Whalers Bay.
 The base was evacuated and has remained abandoned ever since.
 Our ship dropped anchor in the bay shortly before 8am after carefully making its way through the caldera's treacherous fog-shrouded entrance.

 After breakfast we boarded the zodiacs and made our way ashore.
 We then spent several hours exploring the rusting remains of a Norwegian whaling station and the British research base.
 The island once boasted an active airfield.
 Today all the remains of this facility is a large, decaying aircraft hanger which also marks the boundary of a nature reserve closed to visitors.

-We reversed our path and made our way back along the shore past abandoned wooden boats and sun-bleached whale boats towards a low ridge on the edge of the island.
-On a clear day this ridge, called Neptune’s Window, affords a glimpse of the Antarctic peninsula.
+On a clear day, this ridge, called Neptune’s Window, provides a glimpse of the Antarctic Peninsula.
 Historians believe that the first conclusive sighting of the mainland was made by explorers from this vantage point.
+Sadly, the weather wasn't clear enough for us to experience the same view.

 We then set sail for Maxwell Bay on King George island thus marking the end of our cruise itinerary – or so we thought.
 As I’ve posted earlier, low cloud and fog prevented our return flight from landing for another three days and so our Antarctic adventure continued on into the New Year.